sds192spring2023/Lab1/README.md

 5. In the last step you clicked the 'Terminal' tab at the bottom of your screen.
 Go to that same section of your screen and click the 'Console' tab.

+6. Follow the instruction 6.1 or the instruction 6.2 to configure git:

-6. If you are configuring git for the first time (most of you will be), copy and paste the following into your console:
+6.1 If you are configuring git for the first time (most of you will be), copy and paste the following into your console:

 ```
 install.packages("usethis")